 While potatoes cook, cut lime into wedges.
 Roughly chop cilantro.
 Peel, then mince or grate garlic.

-When potatoes are fork-tender, increase heat to medium-high.
-Add garlic to the pot with potatoes.
+When potatoes are fork-tender, increase heat to medium-high and add garlic to the pot.
 Cook, stirring often, until liquid is absorbed, 7-8 min.
 Remove pot from heat, then add spinach.
 Cook, stirring often, until wilted, 1-2 min.
 Add coconut milk.
 Stir often, until warmed through, 2-3 min.
 Season with salt and pepper.

 Fluff rice with a fork and stir in half the cilantro.
 Season with salt.
 Divide rice and curry between bowls.
 Top with roasted cauliflower and sprinkle over remaining cilantro.
 Squeeze over a lime wedge if desired.